Make this year a ‘green’ Christmas, by thinking about the environment.

-This year the environment and the threat of a climate crisis has been on our minds more than ever before.
-Activists such as Greta Thunberg are urging us all to look at what we can do to protect the planet from disaster.
+That, and the threat of a climate crisis, has been on our minds more than ever before with activists such as Greta Thunberg are urging us all to look at what we can do to protect the planet from disaster.

 Christmas is the time of year when thoughts naturally turn to family, love and how we can make other people happy.
 It seems appropriate to extend that kindness and thoughtfulness to the planet we live on.

-Here’s a guide to how we can all have a greener Christmas.
+Here’s a guide to how we can all have a ‘green’ Christmas.

 Are you a good cook or talented baker?
 A collection of the recipes that family and friends have always loved is a fantastic gift for a young couple who have just moved in together.